tmwagency/labs-blog/_code/TMW-frontend-guidelines.md

 <a name="section-css-ocss"></a> OOCSS
 -------------------------------------

-When building components try and keep a DRY, OO frame of mind.
+When building components, or modules, try and keep a DRY, OO frame of mind.

 Instead of building dozens of unique components, try and spot repeated design patterns and abstract them; build these skeletons as base 'objects' and then peg classes onto these to extend their styling for more unique circumstances.